Getting started with your family tree

 For the last few years, I've been recording my family tree using a PC-based program, Rootsmagic 3 - an application I can highly recommend - as well as this program, there's quite a selection available from Amazon.

-I've recently come across Genes Reunited (from the makers of the Friends Reunited) - This service allows you to create your family tree online for free, and search for links to other people who are also researching names in your tree.
+In the past, I’ve had some good results with Genes Reunited (from the makers of the Friends Reunited – remember them?) – This service allows you to create your family tree online for free, and search for links to other people who are also researching names in your tree.
+It’s free to create an account and get started, and if you want to unlock some of the other features, such as email, forums and merging trees.

 Build your tree, free, at www.genesreunited.co.uk